 Greta Thunberg sings Rick Astley at climate concert

-Greta Thunberg launched a global series of concerts highlighting climate change on Saturday, by singing Rick Astley's "Never Going To Give You Up".
+Greta Thunberg launched a global series of concerts highlighting climate change on Saturday, by singing Rick Astley's "Never Gonna Give You Up".

 The Swedish climate activist took to the stage in Stockholm along with Fridays for Future's Andreas Magnusson to perform the hit song.